Photo from Unsplash

 Life And Death

-For to me to live is Christ, and to die is gain. — Phil 1:21
+For to me, to live is Christ, and to die is gain. — Phil 1:21 BSB

 How close life and death are!
-In this verse there is only a comma between them, and every one of us stands where that comma stands, between life and death.
-Life is the vestibule of death, and death is close on the heels of life.
-The systole and diastole; the throb and beat of the pulse; the swing of the pendulum this way or that!
+In this verse, there is only a comma between them, and every one of us stands at that comma, between life and death.
+Life is the gateway to death, and death is always near life.
+The rhythm of the heart, the beat of the pulse, the swing of the pendulum—it’s all so fragile.

 Christ must be the model of our life.
-Every man works to a model.
-Consciously or not, we are always imitating somebody, and every true follower of Christ seeks to approximate to the measuring of the stature of our Lord—“Beholding, we are changed into the same image, from glory to glory.”
+Everyone follows a model, consciously or not.
+Every true follower of Christ strives to grow into His likeness—“Beholding, we are changed into the same image, from glory to glory.”

-Christ must be the aim of life.
-That His will may be done on earth as in heaven; that others may know and love and serve Him as we do; that He may be the crowned King of men—that must be our purpose and aim.
-External things have no power over the one who can say: “I live, yet not I, but Christ liveth in me”; then we can triumph over Death itself, and say: “To die is gain.”
+Christ must be the aim of our life.
+Our purpose should be that His will be done on earth as in heaven, that others may come to know and love Him as we do, and that He may be the crowned King of all.
+External circumstances lose their power over the one who can say, “I live, yet not I, but Christ lives in me.”
+Then we can even triumph over death and declare, “To die is gain.”

 Prayer

-The mountain peaks of the Christ-life that we would live call to us, but they often seem too steep and high for us to reach, but Thou knowest and hast an infinite compassion for Thy children.
-Fulfil in us the good pleasure of Thy will, and realise in us the ideals Thou hast taught us to cherish.
+The heights of the Christ-life call to us, but they often seem too steep and high for us to reach.
+Yet You, Lord, know us and have infinite compassion for Your children.
+Fulfill in us the good pleasure of Your will, and bring to life the ideals You have taught us to cherish.
 Amen.

 Our Daily Walk - June 11